0xlax/accuknox-rest/README.md

-# Accuknox REST API (Go)
+# Note Taking Application REST API (Go)

-Accuknox REST API is a Go-based project that provides a RESTful API for a note-taking application.
+Note taking Application REST API is a Go-based project that provides a RESTful API for a note-taking application.
 It allows users to create, retrieve, update, and delete notes associated with their accounts.
 Features

     User registration and authentication